LiyingCV/Long-Range-Grouping-Transformer/README.md

 ## Get start

 ### Training
-We provide the training script, which you can run as following: `sh train.sh` We use `torch.distributed` for multiple GPUs training, therefore, you can change `CUDA_VISIBLE_DEVICES` and `nproc_per_node` if you want to use more devices or only one device.
+We provide the training script, which you can run as following: `sh train.sh`.

+We use `torch.distributed` for multiple GPU training; therefore, you can change `CUDA_VISIBLE_DEVICES` and `nproc_per_node` to use more devices or only one device.
 ### Evaluation
 We provide the testing script, which you can run as following: `sh test.sh`
 ## Citation